johnpapa/vscode-peacock/docs/guide/README.md

 This is an aggressive approach, as it is possible to have a color customization that peacock uses, and if it sees this, it will set Peacock up to use it.

-This logic is marked as deprecated but will not be removed until version 4.0 is released and enough time ahas passed reasonably for people to migrate.
+This logic is marked as deprecated but will not be removed until version 4.0 is released and enough time has passed reasonably for people to migrate.

 Examples: